mouryarishabh-17/ecommerce-data-warehouse/README.md

 ---

 ## 📈 Dashboard
-Business metrics are visualized using a BI tool Power BI connected directly to PostgreSQL.
+Business metrics are visualised using a Power BI connected directly to PostgreSQL.

 Dashboards include:
 - Revenue trends